Bowling Green State University sophomore dies after drinking at fraternity event, family attorney says | NewsChannel 3-12

 Bowling Green State University sophomore dies after drinking at fraternity event, family attorney says

-A Bowling Green State University (BGSU) sophomore died after drinking at a fraternity event, an attorney for his family said.
+A sophomore at Bowling Green State University (BGSU) in Ohio died after drinking at a fraternity event, an attorney for his family said.

 Stone Foltz, 20, was given “a copious amount of alcohol,” attorney Sean Alto told The Columbus Dispatch.